How to use Waterfall project management to improve your efficiency

 Track the project

-Generally, it’s advisable to keep a document where you track the project progress.
-You could choose to use a more sophisticated project management program like Asana.
-Or you could build out an Excel sheet, or even a word document.
+Keep a document where you track the project’s progress.
+You could choose to use a more sophisticated project management program like Asana or build an Excel sheet or even a Word document.
 Generally, you want to include each task, its due date, a progress update (not started, in progress, complete), and room for any comments.

 Review the project plan afterward

-If this project is something that recurs every year, then you want to make notes so that the process can be improved next year.
+If this project recurs every year, then you want to make notes to improve the process next year.
 Even if it isn’t, you still may find valuable insights that you can use to improve upon other future projects.

-Additional resource: How to apply Agile project management principles to your work.
+How to apply Agile project management principles to your work New tab icon